-Many people with diabetes observe that their numbers first thing in the morning are often higher than their target.
-This condition is called “dawn phenomenon” and it can occur in people with type 2 diabetes.
+Many people with diabetes notice that their numbers first thing in the morning are often higher than their target.
+This may be due to something called the “dawn phenomenon,” and it can occur in people with type 2 diabetes.
 It’s best described as a high fasting blood sugar (FBS) number after waking in the morning.
-This puzzles and even alarms many people, especially when their blood sugar number the night before was in the right range for them, they have been following the meal and exercise plan set out by their doctor or diabetes educator and are taking their medications as prescribed.
+This puzzles and even alarms many people, especially when their blood sugar number the night before was in the right range for them.
+This morning hyperglycemia (high blood sugar) may be due to a few things:

-Before we delve into the dawn phenomenon though, it’s really important to emphasize that if your A1c is at or below your target, individual glucose numbers that are higher than your target aren’t a big deal.
+It’s important to emphasize that if your A1c is at or below your target, individual glucose numbers that are higher than your target aren’t a big deal.
 Your diabetes is still doing fine.
-If your A1c is above your target though, that’s when you really need to work with your doctor to figure out when your blood glucose is high and what to do about it.
-Figuring out how to address high morning numbers can be an important part of this process.
+If your A1c is above your target, that’s when you really need to work with your doctor to figure out when your blood glucose is high, and what you can do about it.
+Figuring out how to address high morning numbers can be a crucial part of this process.

-High morning FBS numbers can cause a lot of frustration and concern for someone with type 2 diabetes, especially if this suddenly begins to happen after years of good results.
+High morning numbers can cause a lot of frustration and concern for someone with type 2 diabetes, especially if this suddenly begins to happen after years of good results.
 Keep in mind that with diabetes, things can change over time.
-That’s why you need to stay educated, keep testing, and have a good team that includes your doctor, diabetes educator and if possible, a support group.
+That’s why you need to stay educated, keep testing, and have a good team that includes your doctor, diabetes care and education specialist, and if possible, a support group.

 Sign up for our free diabetes education class delivered straight to your inbox here.